>> Features and Comparisons

 specified by Toronto Central Council which is compliant

-with CRA reporting directives, and would probably meet the needs of
+with CRA reporting directives (probably meet the needs of

 - income tax receipt layouts are formatted to CRA